 White Widow Strain Medicinal Benefits and Side Effects

-Where to get White Widow Seeds
+How to Breed White Widow Seeds

 Below you can find a list of strains that are parents and predecessors which led to the medicinal effects and properties of the White Widow cannabis strain.
 It was through the breeding of these strains which led to the production of White Widow marijuana seeds, while attempting to cultivate their combined effects and therapeutic properties.
 To breed your own White Widow seeds, you would need to cultivate a mixture of the following strains:

 Ancestry and DNA - Children of the White Widow Strain